benito2268/tiny-linux/README.md

 ## Tiny Linux
 This has been done many times before, cowabunga here we go again.
+The idea of this project is to make a Linux 'distro' that is under 1MB total (including kernel).
-The kernel and initramfs combined are about 770KB - and lack almost everything :)
+The kernel and initramfs combined are about 773KB - and lack almost everything :)

 ## Build and Run
 * Install everything you normally would need to build a kernel